-The 2025 Ford Maverick boasts an available hybrid powertrain, a good-size bed, and lots of interior space.
-It's not as capable as a midsize or full-size truck, and its ride quality is a bit rough at times, but overall we think the Maverick is a great way to get a lot of truck for not a lot of money.Read full review
+The 2025 Ford Maverick boasts a good-sized bed and lots of interior space, and it can be optioned to suit many tastes.
+It's not as capable as a midsize truck and can feel a bit rough around the edges, but overall, we think the Maverick is a great way to get a city-friendly truck for not a lot of money.Read full review

 Jake Sundstrom has worked in the automotive industry since 2017.
 He has written hundreds of car-related articles.
 Jake is currently an Editor for CarMax and has also contributed to National Hot Rod Association publications.
 When he's not driving cars, he's eating takeout inside of them (probably burgers, burritos or pizza).